 Tim Creamer said that Board represents the mission of the church, not specifically representing the congregants.
 Tim said that he cannot vote for this motion until he knows what it will cost.
 Tim asked for more input from Community Rebuilders.

-Brad Miller said that the Board cannot afford not to take action tonight.
+Brad Miller said that the Board cannot afford to not take action tonight.
 Brad said that there has been significant criticism of the church for not enforcing the existing building use policy and that more money will be lost if a decision is not made.
 Brad emphasized the "at the earliest opportunity" language of his motion.

 Bettegail Shively asked if it would be an option to contract with someone local and available more than Sunday mornings, so that they might be able to help decide how to enforce it.